 Designing an open-loop motion profile through optimization can be a good start, but this may not be robust to variations in the physical parameters, terrain, or other external disturbances.
 In theory, you could use optimization and simulation to test against scenarios that cover all the challenges you expect in the real world.
 In practice, a closed-loop system — or a system that can react to the environment — is better suited to handle these challenges.

 Closed-loop motion controllers require information about the environment through sensors.
-Common sensors for legged robots include joint position/velocity sensors, accelerometers/gyros, force/pressure sensors, and cameras.
+Common sensors for legged robots include joint position/velocity sensors, accelerometers/gyros, force/pressure sensors, cameras, and range sensors.
 An overall control policy can then be determined using model-based methods like Internal Model Control, or with machine learning techniques like reinforcement learning.

 The video below shows how you can repeatedly simulate a model and collect results to optimize open-loop trajectories for a walking robot.
-Running simulations in batch can similarly help you perform tasks such as tuning closed-loop controller parameters or training algorithms using machine learning.
+Running simulations in batch can similarly help you perform tasks such as tuning controller or motion planning algorithms using optimization and machine learning.

 You have now seen how simulation can help you design and control a legged robot.

-For more information, make sure you watch the walking robot videos above and download the example files from the File Exchange, as well as an Onshape model you can import into Simscape Multibody.
+For more information, watch the videos above and read our next blog post on walking robot control.
+You can download the example files from the File Exchange or GitHub.
 You can also find a four-legged Running Robot example on the File Exchange.

-Are you working with legged robots?
+Are you working on legged robot locomotion?
 We’d be interested in hearing from you.

 To leave a comment, please click here to sign in to your MathWorks Account or create a new one.